KarloKomsic/dotfiles/README.md

 ```bash
 cd scripts/
 ```
-And then, run the install script:
+And then, run the install_dotfiles script:
 ```bash
 ./install.sh
 ```